CBIIT/sm_fs/README.md

 - [ ] Check for errors in 'CanDeactivate' methods
 - [ ] Fix the stupid router issue with 5 login windows during initialization...
 - [ ] Evaluate errors in logging service and set up circuit-breaker
+- [ ] Review and evaluate all logging statements
+- [ ] Break circular dependency between HeartbeatService and CustomLogger

 ## Create new UI components